Siege of Petersburg: Peebles Farm (September 30 – October 2)

 In combination with Butler's offensive north of the James River, Grant extended his left flank to cut Confederate lines of communication southwest of Petersburg.
 Two divisions of the IX corps under Maj.
 Gen. John G. Parke, two divisions of the V Corps under Warren, and Gregg's cavalry division were assigned to the operation.
 On September 30, the Federals marched via Poplar Spring Church to reach Squirrel Level and Vaughan Roads.
 The initial Federal attack overran Fort Archer, flanking the Confederates out of their Squirrel Level Road line.
 Late afternoon, Confederate reinforcements arrived, slowing the Federal advance.
 On October 1, the Federals repulsed a Confederate counterattack directed by A.P.
 Hill.
 Reinforced by Maj.
 Gen. Gershom Mott's division, the Federals resumed their advance on October 2, captured Fort MacRae (which was lightly defended) and extended their left flank to the vicinity of Peebles' and Pegram's Farms.
 With these limited successes, Meade suspended the offensive.
 A new line was entrenched from the Federal works on Weldon Railroad to Pegram's Farm.

-Actions near Richmond, October

-Darbytown and New Market Roads (October 7)
+Darbytown and New Market roads (October 7)

 Responding to the loss of Fort Harrison and the increasing Federal threat against Richmond, Gen. Robert E. Lee directed an offensive against the Union far right flank on October 7.
 After routing the Federal cavalry from their position covering Darbytown Road, Field's and Hoke's divisions assaulted the main Union defensive line along New Market Road and were repulsed.
 The Federals were not dislodged, and Lee withdrew into the Richmond defenses.